Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer Review: Related Work

 \section{Related Work}

 \textbf{Author Response Generation} has recently emerged as a challenging and underexplored task in NLP for scientific peer review \cite{what-can-nlp-do,tasks-datasets-analysis}.
 Early work on author response includes argument-pair extraction \cite{ape} and response discourse analysis \cite{disapere}.
-Empirical studies further identify key success factors for effective responses, including explicit revision statements, high specificity, concrete evidence, comprehensive coverage of reviewer concerns, and appropriate tone \cite{ten-simple-rules,does-my-rebuttal,what-makes-success}.
-Recent work shifts toward generation, with ARG studies focusing on attitude- and theme-guided generation \cite{jiu} and multi-turn review–rebuttal dialogue \cite{reviewmt,re2}.
+Empirical studies further identify key success factors for effective responses, including explicit revision statements, high specificity, concrete evidence, and appropriate tone \cite{ten-simple-rules,does-my-rebuttal,what-makes-success}.
+Recent work shifts toward generation, with studies on attitude- and theme-guided generation \cite{jiu} and multi-turn review–rebuttal dialogue \cite{reviewmt,re2}.
 However, these generation approaches rely solely on reviewer comments, producing generic responses that lack concrete details, especially those requiring author expertise.
-Evaluation is limited to similarity metrics, overlooking response diversity and broader success factors from empirical work.
-As summarized in Table \ref{tab:related_work}, we address these limitations in three ways by (i) introducing the first large-scale triplet dataset of reviews, responses, and aligned sentence-level edits, treating revisions as explicit signals of author expertise and intent; (ii) formulating ARG as an author-in-the-loop task that integrates author expertise and intent through explicit input and controllable generation; (iii) proposing a comprehensive evaluation suite with 20+ metrics spanning four dimensions beyond similarity-based evaluation.
+Evaluation is limited to similarity metrics, overlooking response diversity and broader success factors from empirical studies.
+As summarized in Table~\ref{tab:related_work}, we address these limitations in three ways by (i) introducing the first large-scale triplet dataset of reviews, responses, and aligned sentence-level edits, treating revisions as explicit signals of author expertise and intent; (ii) formulating ARG as an author-in-the-loop task integrating author expertise and intent through explicit input and controllable generation; (iii) proposing a comprehensive evaluation suite with 20+ metrics spanning four dimensions beyond similarity-based evaluation.